Contact Rabbi Michael A. Weinberg

 Rabbi Michael A. Weinberg

-In reflecting on my years of service as a congregational rabbi, it is tempting to look back with particular pride at some singular event or some unusual program.
-And there are many such events or programs to vie for honorable mention.
-But, in fact, I am most proud of the ongoing, steady, core program of congregational life and of my rabbinate: namely, to engage and involve Jews in active Jewish living; the study, worship, and community that provides a context and vocabulary of words and rituals, with which to express the deepest yearnings of our souls, cope with life’s challenges, rejoice in life’s gifts and, together, work to make the world a better place.
+In reflecting on my years of service as a congregational rabbi, it is tempting to look back with pride at some singular event or some unusual program.
+There are many such events or programs to vie for honorable mention.
+However, I am most proud of the ongoing, steady, core program of congregational life and of my rabbinate: namely, to engage and involve Jews in active Jewish living; the study, worship, and community that provides a context and vocabulary of words and rituals, with which to express the deepest yearnings of our souls, cope with life’s challenges, rejoice in life’s gifts and, together, work to make the world a better place.

-Rabbi Michael Weinberg was born and raised on the south side of Chicago.
-He is a graduate of the University of Chicago and was ordained by the Hebrew Union College-Jewish Institute of Religion in 1980.
+Born and raised on the south side of Chicago, Rabbi Michael Weinberg is a graduate of the University of Chicago and was ordained by the Hebrew Union College-Jewish Institute of Religion in 1980.
 From 1987 to 2021 he served as Rabbi of Temple Beth Israel in Skokie and is now Rabbi Emeritus.
-Before coming to Temple Beth Israel, Rabbi Weinberg served for five years as Assistant Rabbi and Director of Education at Emanuel Congregation in Chicago and for two years as Rabbi of Sinai Temple in Michigan City, Indiana.
+Previously, Rabbi Weinberg served as Assistant Rabbi and Director of Education at Emanuel Congregation in Chicago and as Rabbi of Sinai Temple in Michigan City, Indiana.

 Rabbi Weinberg is married to Jody Weinberg, a Learning Disabilities Specialist.
 Together they are proud parents of three children and exceedingly proud grandparents of seven wonderful grandchildren.